ibm-cloud-docs/discovery-data/collections.md

 This feature is available from {{site.data.keyword.icp4dfull_notm}} deployments only.
 It was introduced with the 4.7.0 release.
 {: note}

 You can configure {{site.data.keyword.discoveryshort}} to use stemming instead of lemmatization for normalization when you create a collection.
-This configuration is only occasionally useful when a collection contains data with many misspellings, missing accent marks, and grammatical errors.
+This configuration is only occasionally useful when collections, queries, or both contain data with many misspellings, missing accent marks, and grammatical errors.

 {{site.data.keyword.discoveryshort}} normalizes words to enable faster recognition and matching of words and their various forms, such as plurals or alternative verb conjugations.
 By default, {{site.data.keyword.discoveryshort}} uses lemmatization to normalize words based on their meaning.
 Stemming normalizes words by using word stems only.